jefftranter/6502/asm/BBCBasic/README.md

 assembler in BBC Basic.

-The system calls (MOS) from the Acorn/BBC platform were emulated or stubbed out the SBC platform.
+The system calls (MOS) from the Acorn/BBC platform were emulated or stubbed out for the SBC platform.

-Suport for these keywords was removed to get the code to fit in a 16K ROM (they would not work anyway due to hardware limitations):
+Support for these keywords was removed to get the code to fit in a 16K ROM (they would not work anyway due to hardware limitations):

 ENVELOPE SOUND ADVAL POINT CHAIN LOAD SAVE CLG COLOUR DRAW GCOL MODE MOVE PLOT

-It is still a work in progress.

-TODO:
-- Test and debug (initially use my simulator)
-- See if any unimplemented MOS calls are needed.
-- Print message and version on startup
+Acorn-specific screen output (VDU) functions are not implemented.
+Any commands for file i/o will not work, as well as sound or graphics.

+For more information on the Basic interpreter, you can find many references on the Internet to the Acorn computer and BBC Basic.

 References: